mikeour/ruse-kitchen-website/content/order-items/spicy-italian-sausage-rolls.md

 ---
-title: Spicy Italian Sausage Rolls
+title: Spicy Italian Sausage Kit
 description: >-
   Make your own sausage rolls at home!
 The kit comes with pre-sliced spicy Italian sausage, balsamic sauteed peppers and onions, garlic mustard and